mumoshu/variant2/README.md

 - [Concurrency](#concurrency) section to make `kubectl` and `helm` concurrent so that the installation time becomes minimal
 - [Log Collection](#log-collection) to filter and forward log of commands and the arguments passed to them along with their outputs
 - Use [Split, Merge and Import](#split-merge-and-import) to split, compose and tidy Variant commands
+- [JSON Configuration Syntax](#json-configuration-syntax) can be used as an alternative to HCL2-based one

 ## Generating Shims